syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img4.png)

+The diagram client side event [sizeChange](/api/js/ejdiagram#events:sizechange "sizeChange") gets triggered when a node is resized.

 ## Rotate

 * A rotate handler is placed above the selector.
 Clicking and dragging the handler in a circular direction lead to rotate the node.